HAL subsystem

 Exception and interrupts

-HAL plays important role in exceptions and interrupts handling.
-It handles interrupts controller, implements the interrupt and exception stubs and interrupt and exception service routines invocations.
-Interrupts routines can reside in the kernel address space or in process address space.
-When interrupt handler is located in process address space the process pmap object is passed during the interrupt handler installation and before servicing interrupt the address space is switched.
+HAL plays an important role in exception and interrupts handling.
+It handles the interrupt's controller, implements the interrupt and exception stubs, and interrupt and exception service routines invocations.
+Interrupts routines can reside in the kernel address space or in the process address space.
+When the interrupt handler is located in the process address space the process pmap object is passed during the interrupt handler installation and before servicing interrupt the address space is switched.

 Timer

-Timer is the fundamental device for operating system kernel.
+Timer is the fundamental device for the operating system kernel.
 It is used for preemptive scheduling and time management.
-HAL is responsible for implementation of two timers - scheduler timer and high precision timer.
-On some architectures they can be based on one hardware device but commonly the are based on two separated devices.
-The interface provided for upper layer unifies these devices and hides implementation details.
+HAL is responsible for the implementation of two timers - a scheduler timer and high precision timer.
+On some architectures, they can be based on one hardware device, but commonly they are based on two separate devices.
+The interface provided for the upper layer unifies these devices and hides implementation details.

-HAL implements one functions for operating on timers and defines two interrupt numbers respectively for timer used for scheduling and for timer used for time management.
+HAL implements one function for operating on timers and defines two interrupt numbers respectively for timers used for scheduling and for timers used for time management.

 Context switching